Am I ready for coaching?

 In addition, I worked under the supervision of a licensed pyschotherapist, Dr. Richard Rogers, a respected ADHD specialist in Denver, for the first five years of my coaching career.

 Training and credentialing are big topics in the coaching world.
 Because coaching is not a regulated industry, anyone can call themselves a coach.
 That's not to say there aren't great coaches out there who don't have credentials.
-There certainly are, and keep in mind that some coaches might not have credentials yet, but are working towards them.
-It takes several years for a coach to earn the PCC or PCAC designations.
+Keep in mind that some coaches might not have credentials yet, but are working towards them.
+It can take years for a coach to earn the PCC or PCAC designations.
 It's important to ask if this is the case when you are interviewing a coach.

 Overall, it's helpful to have a way to know that a coach has demonstrated not only knowledge and skill, but also a commitment to high professional standards and a strong code of ethics.
 The International Coach Federation (ICF) is the global leader in the development of professional coaching.
 The Professional Association of ADHD Coaches (PAAC) is the gold standard credentialing body in ADHD coaching.
 I'm proud to have earned credentials from both organizations.

 Outside of your training, what topics interest or influence you?

 Learning is play for me.
 I am a voracious reader and passionate lifelong learner.
-Topics that I've delved into and explored (and continue to explore) include (in no particular order): all things ADHD, attention & focus, habit formation, mindfulness, goal setting, values, meaning, grit, gratitude, growth mindset, happiness, neuroplasticity, time & energy management, positive psychology, motivational psychology, procrastination, behavioral economics, evidence-based learning & study techniques, effective communication, parenting, the positive impacts of spending time in nature, the unequivocal benefits of exercise, the importance of play for both kids and adults, sleep, etc, etc.
+Other topics that I've delved into and explored include (in no particular order): habits, decision making, mindfulness, goal setting, values, meaning, grit, gratitude, growth mindset, happiness, neuroplasticity, sleep and sleep hygiene, time & energy management, positive psychology, motivational psychology, procrastination, behavioral economics, evidence-based learning & study techniques, effective communication, parenting, the positive impacts of spending time in nature, the unequivocal benefits of exercise, the importance of play for both kids and adults, etc, etc.

 Living overseas as both a child and an adult, and travelling extensively, led me from an early age to see that there are countless ways of living and being in this world.